OpenGene/fastv/README.md

   -O, --out2                          file name to store read2 with on-target sequences (string [=]) -c, --kmer_collection               the unique k-mer collection file in fasta format, see an example: http://opengene.org/kmer_collection.fasta (string [=])
   -k, --kmer                          the unique k-mer file of the detection target in fasta format. data/SARS-CoV-2.kmer.fa will be used if none of k-mer/Genomes/k-mer_Collection file is specified (string [=])
-  -g, --genomes                       the Genomes file of the detection target in fasta format. data/SARS-CoV-2.genomes.fa will be used if none of k-mer/Genomes/k-mer_Collection file is specified (string [=])
+  -g, --genomes                       the genomes file of the detection target in fasta format. data/SARS-CoV-2.genomes.fa will be used if none of k-mer/Genomes/k-mer_Collection file is specified (string [=])
   -p, --positive_threshold            the data is considered as POSITIVE, when its mean coverage of unique kmer >= positive_threshold (0.001 ~ 100).
 0.1 by default. (float [=0.1])
   -d, --depth_threshold               For coverage calculation.
 A region is considered covered when its mean depth >= depth_threshold (0.001 ~ 1000).
 1.0 by default. (float [=1])
   -E, --ed_threshold                  If the edit distance of a sequence and a genome region is <=ed_threshold, then consider it a match (0 ~ 50).
 8 by default. (int [=8])